MadzCode/FInal_Documentation/Rough Notes.md

 - casting a shadow
  ![image](https://github.com/user-attachments/assets/fce2366e-a86a-48cf-8867-8aa29326f3f6)

-- I made it a MaskedLitSpriteMaterial to make sure the character can have light shine on it to
+- I made it a MaskedLitSpriteMaterial to make sure the character can have shadow shine on it to
 ![image](https://github.com/user-attachments/assets/fd46c3b4-35a7-49ac-a57c-1346c44bf092)

 - overwrote the old gamemode with my new one so it work